 Students are expected to be able to write in good English.
 Some Chemistry requires maths skills and the ability to draw tables and draw and interpret graphs is also essential.
-Students need to be independent workers in order to be successful.
+Students need to be independent workers to be successful.

-Students planning to do Triple Science will do individual GCSEs in Biology, Chemistry and Physics.
-Triple scientists will have 15 hours of science per fortnight for two years.
-For students who are hoping to study A level science, it is useful but not essential to study the individual sciences that make up Triple Science.
+Students planning to do Separate Science will do individual GCSEs in Biology, Chemistry and Physics.
+Separate scientists will have 12 hours of science per fortnight for Year 11.
+For students who are hoping to study A level science, it is useful but not essential to study the individual sciences that make up Separate Sciences.